Annotated-Ultras/Annotated-Ultras.github.io/_posts/2016-03-28-instructions.md

 Use the search bar to look for specific features or just click around.
 [Demo site](http://collinschwantes.github.io/Annotated_Ultras/)

-## Instructions for creating a new Interactive Annotated Image
+## Create an Annotated Image

-{{ site.time | date_to_long_string }}
+updated: {{ site.time | date_to_long_string }}

 Follow these instructions to create an annotated image in [inkscape](https://inkscape.org/en/) and the corresponding [jekyll site](https://jekyllrb.com/).

-1. [Fork](https://github.com/collinschwantes/Annotated_Ultras/blob/master/Inkscape_instructions.md#fork-destination-box) this project to create a copy for your github account or
+1. [Fork](https://github.com/Annotated-Ultras/Template_Site#fork-destination-box) this project to create a copy for your github account or
-[Download](https://github.com/collinschwantes/Annotated_Ultras/archive/master.zip) the repository and transfer the files to a folder with an appropriate name
+[Download](https://github.com/Annotated-Ultras/Template_Site/archive/master.zip) the repository and transfer the files to a folder with an appropriate name
 2. Move the image you will annotate into the **images** folder and delete the old file.
 3. Open the **_data** folder and then open the **hao_terms.json** file
     -  you will notice that entry has 5 attributes including a unique `ID`